MartinMeng008/COMP590HW2/README.md

 ## Problem 1

 ### 1.1
-Question: There is a basket containing an apple , a banana , a cherry and a date.
-Four children named Erica , Frank , Greg and Hank are each to be given a piece of the fruit.
+Question: There is a basket containing an apple, a banana, a cherry and a date.
+Four children named Erica, Frank, Greg and Hank are each to be given a piece of the fruit.
 ```
 (a) Erica likes cherries and dates.
 (b) Frank likes apples and cherries.